Shenzhi-Chen/DeepSTARR-Mouse/README.md

 Expected runtime for demo (1 fold and 1 replicate) on a GPU-based desktop/workstation: ~1 hour.

-To train and evaluate models across 3 cross-validation folds for 6 tissues (heart, limb, midbrain/CNS, forebrain, hindbrain and neural tube), download the `enhancer_activity_model_dataset` and run the following script:
+To train and evaluate models across 3 cross-validation folds for 3 tissues (heart, limb, midbrain/CNS), download the `enhancer_activity_model_dataset` and run the following script:
 ```
 Enhancer_activity_model_training/Run_models.sh
 ```
-This script trains 2 replicates for each of the 3 cross-validation folds across the 6 tissues, creating a total of 36 models.
+This script trains 2 replicates for each of the 3 cross-validation folds across the 6 tissues, creating a total of 18 models.
 For each model, it generates predictions and computes nucleotide contribution scores on the held-out test dataset.

 Outputs are saved in separate directories.
 For example, the output for the heart model from fold 1, replicate 1 is located at:
 ```